chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-07-01-Build-a-Website-on-Google-Cloud-Challenge-Lab.md

    syntax: true
 ---

-In this article, we will go through the lab **GSP319** _[Build a Website on Google Cloud: Challenge Lab](https://www.qwiklabs.com/focuses/11765?parent=catalog)_, which is labeled as an [advanced-level](https://www.qwiklabs.com/quests/115) exercise.
+In this article, we will go through the lab **GSP319** _[Build a Website on Google Cloud: Challenge Lab](https://www.qwiklabs.com/focuses/11765?parent=catalog)_, which is an [advanced-level](https://www.qwiklabs.com/quests/115) exercise on Qwiklabs.
 You will practice the skills and knowledge for website architectures available to be scalable with microservices on Google Kubernetes Engine.

 **The challenge contains 6 required tasks:**

 1. Download the monolith code and build your container
 1. Create a kubernetes cluster and deploy the application
 1. Create a containerized version of orders and product 1.
 Microservices